racarter1215/learning-journal/carter-text-editor.md

 ### File Information:

 #### Linux is case sensitive, so be careful on spaces and capitalized letters.
+White space on code editors can create an error message.
+It is important that there exists no line space after the last line of text, as this may prevent pushing changes to origin.